hesbonangwenyi606/Laravel-REST-API/README.md

 You may use any Laravel packages you are comfortable with.

 Focus on working, clean, and maintainable code rather than advanced features.

-If something is unclear, make reasonable assumptions and note them in the README.